NilArj/Data-Jobs/README.md

 + [Source](#Source)

 ## Project Overview
- Excel-based Data Science Job Posting on Glassdoor.
+ An Excel-based analysis of job postings scraped from Glassdoor.
 This project focuses on cleaning and transforming a dataset to prepare it for analysis.

 ## Technologies Used
 + Excel